thomas-vogel444/documentation/docker/env-vs-arg.md

 From https://vsupalov.com/docker-arg-vs-env/

-Note that the `docker build` output leaves the referenced `ENV` and `ARG` unresolved despite actually resolving them in the actual build.
+Note that the `docker build` output leaves the referenced `ENV` and `ARG` unresolved despite actually resolving them in the actualbuild.

 Differences:
 - ENV